ekg/s2t/README.md

 ## Troubleshooting:
 If you encounter issues with the clipboard not pasting in GNOME Terminal or other applications, ensure that the necessary permissions are granted for clipboard access.
 You may also need to adjust the keyboard shortcut settings in your GNOME Shell configuration.

+## Problems:
+For some reason, I can't get the automatic pasting to work in my terminal.
+I have to manually paste.

 ## Contributing:
 Contributions are welcome!
 Please feel free to open issues, submit pull requests, or suggest improvements to make these tools even better.